hirokoymj/gcp-study-note/PCA/ExamTopic/Topic1-1.md

 - Operations manager should not touch application for instrument

 - (**ADE**)By elimination and if the J2EE is a basic application ADE:

   - B. Integrate Cloud Dataflow => no needed for this application.
   - C. Stackdriver Debugger => it's not the first monitoring tool to put in place, it's only to debug code execution.
   - F. Migrate from MySQL to a managed NoSQL database => no need for that, gcp has SQL supported with cloud SQL.

+- I voted ADE.
+  - A - App Engine could be used for J2EE application
+  - B - Dataflow is not used for real-time metrics
+  - C - Debugger is not used for monitoring
+  - D - Good practice
+  - E - Good practice
+  - F - Depends on the situation but I don't think Datastore or BigTable is a good choice for MySQL migration

 <hr />